Slash & Burn 1603 AD - 2

 of the Horse),

-of them, panicked and retreated back to the main group, and
+men who were now out in front, seeing them waiting ahead, panicked and retreated back to the main group, and

 down on them, killing a further